 Perennial in a Mediterranean climate, it can achieve sufficient bulk here to make its presence felt from a late April sowing, without causing too much of a nuisance.
 Will flower until frost cuts it down.
 3m.
 AGM.
 RHS H1c.

 A perennial nasturtium that needs acid soil and prefers a cool summer.
-It’s herbaceous, arising from tubers and will run when happy.
+The flaming nasturtium is herbaceous, arising from tubers and will run when happy.
 Works well among evergreen shrubs, such as camellias.
 3m.
 AGM.
 RHS H5, USDA 7a-10b.

 Clematis ‘Prince Charles’

 A prolific blue-flowered clematis, similar to Sissinghurst’s ‘Perle d’Azur’ but with slightly smaller flowers and improved resistance to powdery mildew.
 Cut back hard in spring and watch it go.
 2.4m.
 AGM.
 RHS H6, USDA 4a-8b.